-Waldorf Astor (1879-1952) had already distinguished himself as an scholar before he began his advanced studies at New College at the turn of the twentieth century.
+Waldorf Astor (May 19,1879-September 30, 1952) had already distinguished himself as an scholar before he began his advanced studies at New College at the turn of the twentieth century.
 He had spent the previous years at Eton College where he won the Prince Consort's first French prize in 1897.
 In addition, he was one of the editors of the Eton College Chronicle and captain of the boats.
-His success continued at New College where Astor once again assumed leadership roles in school activities such as the university's polo, steeple chasing, and sabres clubs.
+His success continued at New College where Astor once again assumed leadership roles in school activities such as the university's polo, steeplechase, and sabre clubs.
 Astor left Oxford in 1902, after taking only a fourth-class degree in modern history.
-Also around this time, to his great sadness, he was diagnosed with a week heart and forbidden from ever participating as an equestrian again.
+Also around this time, to his great sadness, he was diagnosed with a weak heart and forbidden from ever participating as an equestrian again.

 In 1911, Astor won a seat in the British Parliament as a Unionist member for Plymouth.
 During the following years he was successively appointed parliamentary private secretary to Lloyd George, parliamentary secretary to the Ministry of Food, and to the Ministry of Health.
 The death of his father, William Waldorf Astor, in 1919 left him with the title of Viscount and forced him to resign from the House of Commons, after which his wife stood in his stead for the Sutton division of Plymouth.
 She was subsequently elected and became the first woman to take her seat in the British Parliament, thus making her one of the most recognized public figures in Britain.
 Her remarkable career often overshadowed that of Astor, but he continued to be active in politics and was a British delegate to the League of Nations Assembly in 1931.
 He also remained the proprietor of the Observer, a newspaper his father had purchased from Lord Northcliffe, until the time of his death.
 As a result, his estate, Cliveden, served as a weekend hub for politicians and journalists alike.